qvet/qvet/README.md

 - `web` with `cd qvet-web && npm install && npm run dev`
 - `api` with `cd qvet-api && cargo watch -x 'run -- --bind 0.0.0.0:3000'`

+*NOTE*

+You'll need to make sure that `http://localhost` is mapped to an IPv4 address.
+If it isn't, then the webapp won't be able to resolve the API correctly.

+Check `/etc/hosts` for any keys that map to `localhost`.

 ## Standalone deployment

 For convenience, `qvet` can run bundled in a single binary.